Watersheds: General Information

 Kentucky Watershed Organization Directory

 The Kentucky Watershed Organization Directory is intended as a reference tool for identifying useful resources and contacts that may be helpful in pursuing watershed and water quality improvements across the state.
-It was produced by KWRRI and funded in part by a grant from the U.S. Environmental Protection Agency under §319(h) of the Clean Water Act through the Kentucky Division of Water to the Kentucky Water Resources Research Institute.
+It was produced by KWRI and funded in part by a grant from the U.S. Environmental Protection Agency under §319(h) of the Clean Water Act through the Kentucky Division of Water to the Kentucky Water Resources Research Institute.

 Organizations are categorized in the document as: